My Echocardiogram Is Abnormal: Now What?

-Your doctor may take an x-ray before and then after treatment of your condition has started.
-This will help them closely monitor changes in your heart after your treatment.
+Your doctor may require radiology images, such as an x-ray, before and after starting treatment for your condition.
+This will allow them to closely monitor the progress of your heart after treatment.

 This test also called an EKG, measures the electrical activity in your heart.
 It can be used in conjunction with the echo to better understand your condition.